daveyk00/esp32-git-contributions-epd/readme.md

 ### Releasing

+Everytime a commit is pushed to the main branch, the code is built using PlatformIO.
+To create a release, take the last successful build from the [GitHub Actions](https://github.com/HarryHighPants/esp32-git-contributions-epd/actions/workflows/ci.yml?query=branch:main) and download the zip file from the artifacts section.
+This zip file contains the compiled firmware and the necessary files to flash the esp32.
+The files are:
+- `bootloader.bin`: The bootloader for the esp32
+- `partitions.bin`: The partitions for the esp32
+- `firmware.bin`: The compiled firmware for the esp32

+You can then flash these files to your esp32 using the `esptool.py` command as described in the [Install](#install) section.

-To build a new version of the code for release, simply run the following command in the root of the project:
+If you'd like to package a version of the code for release locally, simply run the following command in the root of the
+project:

 ```bash
 ./bin/build-release-zip.sh